JohnSermarini/VRMedicalDemo/README.md

 VRMedicalDemo is a medical educational tool used to allow you to interact with a variety of human organs and learn what they do.
 Press X or A while pointing at an organ to grab it and bring up information about it.

 3D Modeling/Texturing:
-  Miguel Rubiera
+  Miguel Rubiera,
   Charlene Juvida

 VR Developer:
   John Sermarini

 Enviornment Developer:
-  John Sermarini
+  John Sermarini,
-  Charlene Juvida
+  Charlene Juvida,
   Miguel Rubiera